Digital Headbutt

 Enjoy this week’s second leg of the Round of 16.

 Posted in AC Milan, AHHHHH!!!
-MY EYES!, Avram Grant, Barcelona, Chelsea, Futbol, GOOOOOOOLLLLLL!!!, Manchester United, Roman Abramovich, Schalke 04, Silvio Berlusconi, UEFA Champions League | No Comments »
+MY EYES!, Avram Grant, Barcelona, Chelsea, Futbol, GOOOOOOOLLLLLL!!!, Manchester United, Roman Abramovich, Schalke 04, Silvio Berlusconi, UEFA Champions League | 4 Comments »

 Beckham?
 We Don’t Need No Stinking Beckham

-Posted by Mike White on October 8, 2007
+Posted by Mike on October 8, 2007

 We bloggers have a memory which rivals that of a goldfish, but you may remember that this past summer, some English guy with bad ankles played in our country for like a month.
 Well, after he finally was injured for the season in the August 29th SuperLiga final, you probably stopped paying attention to his team, the LA Galaxy.
 Who could blame you really?
 After losing their “star” to injury and already not having won in regular season play for nearly two months, there was no reason to believe that they would even sniff the playoffs, right?